V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-To provide coordinates with emitting a new transition use the `meta.scroll` option.
+To specify coordinates when generating a new transition, use the `meta.scroll` option.

 ```js
 this.router.push('user', {